On this page

 You can complete and submit your workers’ compensation form online at Comcare’s Online forms portal.

 Should you be unable to access the internet to lodge your claim, please contact the Staff Help Desk and a hardcopy compensation claim kit will be posted to you.

 MaPS has a duty of care to assist injured or ill employees with compensable or non-compensable medical conditions back to the same job, working their pre-injury hours and duties, as soon as possible.

 To support a MOP(S) Act employee’s rehabilitation, MaPS may:

 - allocate a Rehabilitation Case Manager to coordinate assistance

-- ensure that suitable employment is provided
+- ensure that suitable duties are provided

 - arrange for you to have an assessment conducted by a rehabilitation provider, to determine whether you should undertake a rehabilitation program.
 If you are assessed as requiring a rehabilitation program, MaPS will arrange a rehabilitation provider to deliver the program.

 If your workers’ compensation claim is accepted, you must comply with your responsibilities under the SRC Act.
-Failure to comply with the terms and conditions of determinations issued by Comcare of the Department of Finance under the SRC Act may result in the cessation of related benefits.
+Failure to comply with the terms and conditions of determinations issued by Comcare or the Department of Finance under the SRC Act may result in the cessation of related benefits.